 What role do genes play in development?
 How does your genotype contribute to your phenotype?
 Or more explicitly, how do genes work together to produce RNA that codes for proteins that make up your cells, tissues and organs, leading to your phenotype (the physical expression of your genes)?

-This question intrigues Associate Professor Peter Dearden, Director of Genetics Otago, who considers it one of the most important questions in biology.
+This question intrigues Professor Peter Dearden, Director of Genetics Otago, who considers it one of the most important questions in biology.

 Phenotype and genotype